South Eastern Railway (England): Folkestone and Dover harbours

 In 1843, when the railway reached the edge of Folkestone, the company bought the silted and nearly derelict harbour, built by Thomas Telford in 1809, for £18,000.
 The SER dredged the harbour and, after a trial with the paddle steamer Water Witch, which also demonstrated that a day excursion from London to Boulogne was feasible, arranged for a packet company to provide a ferry to Boulogne.
-The following year it established the independent South Eastern & Continental Steam Packet Company, which it absorbed in 1853.
+The following year it established the independent South Eastern and Continental Steam Packet Company, which it absorbed by the South Eastern Railway (Canterbury and Whitstable and Steam Packets) Act 1853 (16 & 17 Vict. c. clvi).
 James Broadbridge Monger was the master of the Water Witch from 1839 to 1844.
 From 1844 on, he was master of three vessels which steamed from Dover and Folkestone to Boulogne, Calais and Ostend with passengers and cargo: Lord Warden, Princess Helena and Princess Maude.
 In December 1848 it opened a steeply graded branch from the Folkestone station to the harbour.

 The SER opened Dover (later Dover Town) station on 7 February 1844.
 This was originally a terminus, but in 1860 the line was continued to Admiralty Pier.
 Thereafter the SER concentrated most of its resources into developing Folkestone Harbour, which became its principal base for cross-channel ferries.
 The company had complete control of Folkestone whereas at Dover it had to negotiate with both the Admiralty and the local town council, and the rail route from Boulogne to Paris was better developed than that from Calais.

 In 1848 the SER served two steam ships a day between Folkestone and Boulogne, one a day between Dover and Calais, and one between Dover and Ostend.